volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 - From Volumio UI choose "plugins" in setting, then "upload plugin" and select the file you have downloaded

 Last changes

+October 12th

+- Support for armv6l ( rpi B, B+) - but fails to install...
+- spotify connect lib are downloaded from volumio repo

 October 8th